Campus Improvement Plan

 2022-23: Reading: 78% (approaches), 59% (meets), 29% (masters); Math: 68% (approaches), 33% (meets), 13% (masters) Baseline Year

-Evaluation Data Sources: 2023 Texas Academic Performance Report and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Texas Academic Performance Report, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 1

 Title I:

-Strategy 2: Consistent implementation of Math Curriculum, including structured independent practice and the use of numeracy-based educational technology resources.
+numeracy-based educational technology resources.
 Teachers will differentiate instruction and provide targeted interventions through data-driven and pre-planned small groups.
 Provide opportunities for teachers to improve their practice and ensure targeted instruction by working collaboratively as a Professional Learning Community.
-Recruit a full-time math/science specialist to increase academic achievement.
+Utilize our full-time math/science specialist and interventionists to increase academic achievement.
 Funds may be used to purchase all materials, books, and resources for instruction as well as professional development, consultant fees, substitutes, and any other math resources needed.

 Strategy's Expected Result/Impact: Increase student performance as measured on formative assessments, summative assessments, and STAAR.